HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The combination of `Disallow` within `robots.txt` and `noindex` directive in meta robots were found on only 0.03% of pages.
 While this method offers _belt and suspenders_ redundancy, a page must not be blocked by a `robots.txt` file in order for an on-page `noindex` directive to be effective.

 Interestingly, rendering changed the meta robots tag in 0.16% of pages.
 While there is no inherent issue with using JavaScript to add a meta robots tag to a page or change its content, SEOs should be judicious in execution.
-If a page loads with a `noindex` directive in the meta robots tag before rendering, [search engines won't run the JavaScript](https://developers.google.com/search/docs/guides/javascript-seo-basics#use-meta-robots-tags-carefully) that changes the tag value or index the page.
+If a page loads with a `noindex` directive in the meta robots tag before rendering, <a hreflang="en" href="https://developers.google.com/search/docs/guides/javascript-seo-basics#use-meta-robots-tags-carefully">search engines won't run the JavaScript</a> that changes the tag value or index the page.

 #### Canonicalization

-[Canonical tags](https://developers.google.com/search/docs/advanced/crawling/consolidate-duplicate-urls), as described by Google, are used to specify to search engines which is the preferred canonical URL version to index and rank for a page—the one that is considered to be better representative of it—when there are many URLs featuring the same or very similar content.
+<a hreflang="en" href="https://developers.google.com/search/docs/advanced/crawling/consolidate-duplicate-urls">Canonical tags</a>, as described by Google, are used to specify to search engines which is the preferred canonical URL version to index and rank for a page—the one that is considered to be better representative of it—when there are many URLs featuring the same or very similar content.
 It is important to note that:

 - The canonical tag configuration is used along with other signals to select the canonical URL of a page; it is not the only one.
 - Although self-referencing canonical tags are sometimes used, these aren't a requirement.